m3mentomor1/OneSwipe/README.md

 # Dating Web App

 ### 🧐 I. Overview
-This is a project containing dating website app built using Ruby on Rails, React.js, & Azure Database for PostgreSQL.
-This app mimics how tinder works with a few modifications.
+This project contains a dating website app built using Ruby on Rails, React.js, & Azure Database for PostgreSQL.
+The app mimics how tinder works with a few modifications.

 ##